This specification depends on Infra. [INFRA]

 parser infrastructure (for example, whether an XSLT processor acts as if it puts any

 elements into a stack of open elements).
 However, XSLT processors must stop

-parsing if they successfully complete, and must set the current document
+parsing if they successfully complete, and must update the current document

 readiness first to "